aamixsh/ia2/README.md

-# IA2: In-Context Activation Alignment
+# IA2: ICL Activation Alignment

-A comprehensive framework for training and evaluating neural networks using the IA2 (In-Context Activation Alignment) method and related approaches for improving in-context learning performance.
+A comprehensive framework for training and evaluating neural networks using the IA2 (ICL Activation Alignment) method and related approaches for improving in-context learning performance.

 ## 🌟 Overview

 This project implements and compares the IA2 method and related training approaches:
 - **`tok`** (SFT): Supervised Fine-Tuning - Traditional cross-entropy loss training on ground truth or ICL output tokens
-- **`act`** (IA2): In-Context Activation Alignment - MSE loss training to imitate ICL activations
+- **`act`** (IA2): ICL Activation Alignment - MSE loss training to imitate ICL activations
 - **`a2t`** (IA2 → SFT): Sequential training from IA2 to SFT
 - **`tna`** (IA2 + SFT): Combined IA2 and SFT training with both MSE and cross-entropy losses